 Maldives snorkeling is a memorable and unique experience.
-This group of atolls in the Indian Ocean south of India, offer a stunning destination for a snorkel adventure.
-But unlike many other locations on this website, where you can visit an island and rent a car, the best ways to visit the Maldives for snorkeling are: to stay at a resort with a good house reef, or book yourself on a snorkeling liveaboard trip, which can be challenging to find.
-We were lucky enough to do both, and will share how you can also.
+This group of atolls in the Indian Ocean south of India, offer a good destination for a snorkel adventure.
+But unlike many other locations on this website, where you can visit an island and rent a car, the best ways to visit the Maldives for snorkeling are: to stay at a resort with a good house reef, or book yourself on a snorkeling liveaboard trip, which is difficult to find.
+We were lucky enough to do both.

 We were enticed to visit the Maldives years ago by folks telling us they thought it was the best snorkeling in the world.
 But, because of the distance from the U.S. and cost, we delayed going.
-Shortly after partnering with Wendy, our travel agent friend who organizes group snorkeling trips, we were given the opportunity and we took it.
+We were offered the opportunity to snorkel there by a former snorkel trip partner, and we took it.

 As for whether we agree that the Maldives has the best snorkeling in the world, unfortunately, we do not.
-While at most spots, we did see the most fish we have seen anywhere else, and we saw an amazing array and number of other creatures, the reefs are being severely affected by global warming, and we saw for ourselves a brand new bleaching event in the southern part of the country.
+While at most spots, we did see the most fish we have seen anywhere else, and we saw an amazing array and number of other creatures, the reefs were being severely affected by global warming, and we saw for ourselves a brand new bleaching event in the southern part of the country and at the resort we stayed at in the north.
 There was a similar event in the northern part of the country in 1998 and other smaller ones since.
 Time will tell if the dying and dead reefs will continue to support the fish and other creatures.
 The picture below shows the mix of amazing fish life with a lot of coral bleaching.

-That said, we definitely still recommend it as a great destination for a snorkeling focused trip.
+That said, we do recommend it as a destination for a snorkeling focused trip, as long as the quantity of sea life holds up.
 Check out the video below to see just how many fish and creatures we saw.

 We found that there are really two ways to do a Maldives snorkeling trip.
 Click on the links below for more information about both.